afch/NixieClockRaspberryPi/README.md

 # NixieClockRaspberryPi
-Simple Nixie Tubes Clock Based on RaspberryPi, adapter and NCS314 shield for Arduino (by GRA and AFCH).
+Simple Nixie Tubes Clock Based on RaspberryPi, adapter and NCS314 or NCS318 shield for Arduino (by GRA and AFCH).

 A simple program that show the current time (stored in shield's onboard RTC) at Nixie tubes.